Moemoeā – Our Vision

 As a National Peak Body Advocate for Māori Housing Outcomes, Te Matapihi closely aligns to the Government’s Māori Housing Strategy He Whare Āhuru He Oranga Tangata.
 Our directives support the operational objectives of the Māori Housing Network, currently operationalised by Te Puni Kōkiri(TPK).

 + National Conference

-‘Collaboration and Strategic Relationships’ was the theme of this years’ conference.
+‘Collaboration and Strategic Relationships’ was the theme of the conference.
 Delegates were inspired by the local, regional and international stories of successful housing initiatives and provided valuable feedback to the strategic workshop sessions designed to develop effective strategies to achieve better housing outcomes for Maori.

 A tono was received at the conclusion of the conference by Waikato Tainui, with the next conference to be hosted by Waikato in 2018.